-- 7.15 Disturbance has been identified by Natural England as a generic issue across many SPAs (see Coyle & Wiggins, 2010), and can be an issue for a range of species. - 7.16 Disturbance to wintering and passage waterfowl can result in: - A reduction in the time spent feeding due to repeated flushing/increased vigilance (Bright, Reynolds, Innes, & Waas, 2003; Fitzpatrick & Bouchez, 1998; Stillman & Goss-Custard, 2002; Thomas, Kvitek, & Bretz, 2003; Yasué, 2005) - Increased energetic costs (Nolet, Bevan, Klaassen, Langevoord, & Van der Heijden, 2002; Stock & Hofeditz, 1997) - Avoidance of areas of otherwise suitable habitat, potentially using poorer quality feeding/roosting sites instead (N. H. K. Burton, Armitage, Musgrove, & Rehfisch, 2002; N. H. Burton, Rehfisch, & Clark, 2002; Cryer, Linley, Ward, Stratford, & Randerson, 1987; Gill, 1996) - Increased stress (Regel & Putz, 1997; Thiel, Jenni-Eiermann, Palme, & Jenni, 2011; Walker, Dee Boersma, & Wingfield, 2006; Weimerskirch et al., 2002). - 7.17 Disturbance can have additional impacts for breeding birds and for breeding gulls and terns, impacts of recreation can include reduced breeding success (Medeiros et al., 2007; Robert & Ralph, 1975; Sandvik H & Barrett, 2001). - 7.18 Since the HRA of the PLP1, additional evidence of the impacts of disturbance to Poole Harbour SPA has become available.
-A detailed disturbance study of the SPA (Liley & Fearnley, 2012), commissioned by Natural England, involved detailed observation work on the response of birds at 15 survey points and also included paired counts of birds at particular locations during the day and during the night, to determine whether areas with low numbers of birds during the day may be utilised by the birds more at night (when levels of disturbance from recreational activity are potentially less).
+- 7.16 Disturbance has been identified by Natural England as a generic issue across many SPAs (see Coyle & Wiggins, 2010), and can be an issue for a range of species. - 7.17 Disturbance to wintering and passage waterfowl can result in: - A reduction in the time spent feeding due to repeated flushing/increased vigilance (Bright et al., 2003; Fitzpatrick & Bouchez, 1998; Stillman & Goss-Custard, 2002; Thomas et al., 2003; Yasué, 2005) - Increased energetic costs (Nolet et al., 2002; Stock & Hofeditz, 1997) - Avoidance of areas of otherwise suitable habitat, potentially using poorer quality feeding/roosting sites instead (N. H. Burton et al., 2002; N. H. K. Burton et al., 2002; Cryer et al., 1987; Gill, 1996) - Increased stress (Regel & Putz, 1997; Thiel et al., 2011; Walker et al., 2006; Weimerskirch et al., 2002).

-- 7.19 Liley & Fearnley's report shows that disturbance had a significant, negative effect on the number of waders and the number of wildfowl present at the survey points, indicating that birds respond to disturbance levels and redistribute as a result of disturbance.
+- 7.18 Disturbance can have additional impacts for breeding birds and for breeding gulls and terns, impacts of recreation can include reduced breeding success (Medeiros et al., 2007; Robert & Ralph, 1975; Sandvik H & Barrett, 2001). - 7.19 Since the HRA of the PLP1, additional evidence of the impacts of disturbance to Poole Harbour SPA has become available.
+A detailed disturbance study of the SPA (Liley & Fearnley, 2012), commissioned by Natural England, involved detailed observation work on the response of birds at 15 survey points and also included paired counts of birds at particular locations during the day and during the night, to determine whether areas with low numbers of birds during the day may be utilised by the birds more at night (when levels of disturbance from recreational activity are potentially less). - Tiley & Fearnley's report shows that disturbance had a significant, negative effect on the number of waders and the number of wildfowl present at the survey points, indicating that birds respond to disturbance levels and redistribute as a result of disturbance.
 The 2012 study was repeated over the winter 2019/20 (Saunders & Liley, 2020 in prep) and the results suggest a marked increase in recreational use since the previous study and consequently increased pressure from recreation on Poole Harbour's wintering bird interest.
-The increase in use in certain activities, such as dog walking, walking, and jogging, are likely linked to increases in the local population (as well as reflecting current national trends in access to the countryside). - 7.20 The HRA for the PLP1 (Liley & Tyldesley, 2011) recommended a range of mitigation measures necessary to mitigate for recreation at Poole Harbour (see 6.16-6.26). - 7.21 The Purbeck Local Plan at Main Modifications stage now sets out in detail a commitment to delivering mitigation for recreation impacts on Poole Harbour, in Policy E9 and the supporting text.
+The increase in use in certain activities, such as dog walking, walking, and jogging, are likely linked to increases in the local population (as well as reflecting current national trends in access to the countryside). - 7.21 The HRA for the PLP1 (Liley & Tyldesley, 2011) recommended a range of mitigation measures necessary to mitigate for recreation at Poole Harbour (see 6.16-6.26). - 7.22 The Purbeck Local Plan at Main Modifications stage now sets out in detail a commitment to delivering mitigation for recreation impacts on Poole Harbour, in Policy E9 and the supporting text.
 The mitigation approach is set out in an SPD, adopted by Dorset Council in March 2020.
 The SPD is fully supported by Natural England and is informed by a comprehensive evidence base that includes visitor monitoring, bird survey work and disturbance studies.
-It sets out a strategy under which planning applications for residential development can be determined and avoid adverse effects on the integrity of Poole Harbour. - 7.22 Mitigation is necessary for all new residential development within the Poole Harbour Recreation Zone (identified in the SPD).
+It sets out a strategy under which planning applications for residential development can be determined and avoid adverse effects on the integrity of Poole Harbour. - 7.23 Mitigation is necessary for all new residential development within the Poole Harbour Recreation Zone (identified in the SPD).
 The mitigation will be provided through Poole Harbour Infrastructure Projects (PHIPs) and Strategic, Access Management and Monitoring (SAMM).
 In the Dorset Council area, both PHIPs and SAMMs will usually be secured through the payment of Community Infrastructure Levy (CIL).